 - Make lano milk.
 Take a cup of very hot water, add lanolin (Rule of thumb is one teaspoon per baby wool item.
 Please adjust according to size.
 For example, adult leggings need at least a tablespoon) and your emulsifying agent (e-cube, dish soap, baby soap), let dissolve and stir.
 The resulting mixture will look nice and milky.
 If your mixture forms a top layer that looks oily, you may need to add more emulsifier.

-- Slowly stir in your lano milk to a warm bath of clean Your lano milk should be about the same temperature as your bath water.
+- Slowly stir in your lano milk to a warm bath of clean water.
+Your lano milk should be about the same temperature as your bath water.
 You can add a few ice cubes to your lano to gently cool it down prior to mixing with your bath water.